Updated on by Kate Gordon

 I’m going to recommend two time-tracking SaaS tools for productivity.
 I use Harvest, which offers time-tracking according to the project (or if you’re self-employed, according to the client as well).
 It has a desktop app and smartphone app, and a desktop interface which provides powerful reporting and insights into how you use your time, as well as allows you to create and send invoices online.
 A lot of people also recommend Toggl which is built for speed and removes the need for timesheets, as well as integrating with lots of other tools to increase its functionality.

 Evernote enables you to take notes anywhere and brings them together with ideas, lists and reminders into one single place.
-Save meeting notes, web pages, projects, to-do lists and capture ideas and inspiration in written, voice and picture form.
+Save meeting notes, web pages, projects, and to-do lists and capture ideas and inspiration in written, voice and picture form.
 You can also share and sync across different devices so your notes are always with you – which is great when you don’t have a piece of paper handy, and your brain can only hold so much!

 Email is probably one of the biggest productivity killers, especially if you’ve got an inbox that is out of control.
 A few tools to consider are SaneBox, which works with any email address, automatically sorting your emails and prioritising your email with smart filtering to declutter your mailbox; Boomerang, a dedicated email management app for Gmail and Outlook that schedules and sets email reminders; and Airmail, which provides you with a consistent experience regardless of how many email accounts you have.